Slip and Fall Lawyer

 - Parties Liable in a Slip and Fall Case

-Talk to a Providence Slip and Fall Lawyer
+Talk to an Experienced Slip and Fall Lawyer

 Apart from liability in a slip and fall accident claim, you also may face questions about whether you, by your own negligence, were partly responsible for your injuries.
-Speak to a Providence slip and fall lawyer to discuss whether the property owner is liable for a hazard that caused your injury.
+Speak to an experienced slip and fall lawyer to discuss whether the property owner is liable for a hazard that caused your injury.

 Contact attorney Rob Levine to discuss your claim today.
-Call (888) 533-7507 to set up your free consultation so you can review the details of your case.
+We serve Providence, Boston, Fall River, New Haven, Hartford and surrounding communities.
+Call to set up your free consultation so you can review the details of your case.